giladnavot/Citi-camunda/.swm/task-saving-process.gxqs6enk.sw.md

 ---

-The `invokeListener` function is used to invoke a task listener.
+The <SwmToken path="/engine/src/main/java/org/camunda/bpm/engine/impl/persistence/entity/TaskEntity.java" pos="1076:5:5" line-data="  protected boolean invokeListener(String taskEventName, TaskListener taskListener) {">`invokeListener`</SwmToken> function is used to invoke a task listener.
 It handles the case when the execution is null and sets the event name.

 ```java
   protected boolean invokeListener(String taskEventName, TaskListener taskListener) {